 We are committed to helping families afford this choice.

-Although HWS expects families, or extended families, to take primary responsibility for the cost of their children’s education, we recognize that financing an independent school education may be a challenge for some families.
+HWS recognizes that financing an independent school education may be a challenge for some families.
 We are committed to helping families afford this choice.
 HWS has a limited amount of financial assistance which is granted on the basis of need.
 Although the number of families with demonstrated need ordinarily exceeds our limited budget, we attempt to help as many families as possible.

-Please apply online through School and Student Services , SSS by NAIS at sss.nais.org/parents or click logo below.
+Please apply online through School and Student Services , SSS by NAIS at https://parents.nais.org/ or click logo below.

 To be eligible for Tuition Assistance, families must meet the following requirements: